thesp0nge/dawnscanner/Roadmap.md

 * detect insecure direct object reference in Sinatra applications
 * detect insecure direct object reference in Padrino applications
 * support ERB for in detect\_views (for both Sinatra and Padrino)
-* integration with [codesake.com](http://codesake.com) with a public available APIs to be consumed by codesake beta users.
 * detect SQLi in Rails applications
 * automatic mitigation patch generation

 ## Version 2.0.0
-* Add a --github option to Codesake::Dawn to clone a remote repository, perform a bundle install and do a code review.
 * node.js support
 * SQLite3 integration for saving data.
 Each project will have its own SQLite database containing reviews, findings and all.
 A table with Codesake::Dawn version it